Coding-Cactus/automata-visualiser/README.md

 Automata Visualiser is a Haskell eDSL for creating images of various types of automata.
-There is built in support for (D/N)FAs, PDAs, and Turing Machines, with easy extensibililty available to add your own autamata types via the `TransitionLabel` type class.
+There is built in support for (D/N)FAs, PDAs, and Turing Machines, with easy extensibililty available to add your own automata types via the `TransitionLabel` type class.

-Automata images can be output to both an image format (SVGs) and a LaTeX format (TikZ).
-Alternate output formats can be implemented by writing a function `AutomatonConfig -> AutomatonLayout s t -> AutomatonRender`.
+Automata can be output to both an image format (SVG) and a LaTeX format (TikZ).
+Alternate output formats can be implemented by writing a function `f :: AutomatonConfig -> AutomatonLayout s t -> AutomatonRender`.

 Automata Visualiser is available to use in an online playground at https://automata.codingcactus.codes